OTRF/infosec-jupyterthon/WorkshopSetupInstructions.md

 with your own copies of the notebooks that you can experiment with.
 - Load our Docker image in Docker Desktop
 - Clone the https://github.com/OTRF/infosec-jupyterthon repo and use a local Jupyter server
-- Follow along with the GitHub rendering of the notebooks
+- Follow along with JupyterBook rendering of the notebooks on the InfoSecJupterthon site.
 - Use nbviewer to get a high-fidelity rendering that retains some interactivity

 We'll cover each of these - our recommendation is to use the Docker container with Docker Desktop